yishilin/trello_dingtalk/README.md

 First please copy the `config.example.js` to `config.js`, then set up the configuration content correctly:

 - TRELLO_WEBHOOK_URL: Trello will post notification data to this URL, for instance, http://www.example.com/your_trello_callback_url, the request will hit your server
-- PORT: Webhook server will listen on this port, request of TRELLO_WEBHOOK_URL will hit this port (there could be NAT port mapping between them)
+- PORT: Webhook server will listen on this port, the request of TRELLO_WEBHOOK_URL will hit this port (there could be NAT port mapping between them)
 - TRELLO_API_KEY: <trello API key>, see https://help.datadoghq.com/hc/en-us/articles/115002882826-Use-our-Webhook-Integration-to-create-a-trello-card
 - TRELLO_API_TOKEN: <trello API token>
 - TRELLO_CLIENT_SECRET: <trello client secret>